Romesz/github-profile-app-with-ionic/README.md

 * ionic build android
 * ionic emulate android (emulator) or cordova run android (actual device)

+Use Genymotion for better Android simulation.
+For IOS there is an app in the App store called Ionic View.
+Download it.
+Create an account then console ionic upload

 The feature of this small mobile application is to search for github accounts.